Redstonesand/Useless-website-lol/README.md

 # Useless-website-lol
-well for me it useless except the music video, idk for u is useful or not
+well for me it useless except the music video, idk for u it useful or not